alecnunn/Ioun/README.md

 # License

-Ioun is released under the LGPL v3 license.
+Ioun is released under the LGPL v3 license with a modification (listed below).

+If Ioun is used in a private network that is not accessible through public networks and modifications have been made to the source, you do not have to disclose your modifications.